BoiseState/CS390/notes/lesson_plans.md

 * Prepare questions for industry volunteers

 ### In-Class Activities
-1) Moderate industry panel of 3-5 expereinced volunteers with Q/A
+1) Moderate industry panel of 3-5 experienced volunteers with Q/A
 2) Closing remarks

 ### Wrap Up